DuanYuFi/DuanYuFi/README.md

 - 👋 Hi, I’m @DuanYuFi
-- 🏫 Studying in BUPT (Beijing University of Posts and Telecommunications), grade 4.
+- 🏫 Studying in VUL337 lab in Tsinghua University, doctor candidate, grade 1.
 - 👀 I’m interested in Crypto and Coding.
 - 📖 I’m currently learning MPC and Compiler.
 - 💞️ I’m a Formula1 fan. 🏎